wimvanderbauwhede/RefactorF4Acc/README.md

 ### Examples

-* For example, assuming the script is in your `$PATH`, to refactor code:
+* To refactor code as explained above:

         $ refactorF4acc.pl -c ./rf4a.cfg -g